Samialsayadi/Arabic-Chatbot-based-Aljazeera-news-/README.md

 ```
 # Results of Comparative Methods.
 Our Question : q1="the aratificial intelliegnce play crucial role in conversational AI, "

-according to the results in this project as follow:
+ The results were as follow:
 # Spacy
 ```python